Eve Arden: Early life

-Eve Arden was born Eunice Mary Quedens on April 30, 1908, in Mill Valley, California, to Charles Peter Quedens, the son of Charles Henry Augustus Quedens and Eunice Meta Dierks, and Lucille Frank, the daughter of Bernard Frank and Louisa Mertens.
+Eve Arden was born Eunice Mary Quedens in Mill Valley, California, of mostly German descent, to Charles Peter Quedens, the son of Charles Henry Augustus Quedens and Eunice Meta Dierks, and Lucille Frank, the daughter of Bernard Frank and Louisa Mertens.
 Lucille, a milliner, divorced Charles over his gambling and went into business for herself.

 Although not Catholic, young Eunice was sent to a Dominican convent school in San Rafael, California.
 She then attended Tamalpais High School, a public high school in Mill Valley, until age 16.
 After leaving school, she joined the stock theater company of Henry "Terry" Duffy.

 Career

 Film

 She made her film debut under her real name in the backstage musical Song of Love (1929), as a wisecracking, homewrecking showgirl who becomes a rival to the film's star, singer Belle Baker.
 The film was one of Columbia Pictures' earliest successes.
 In 1933, she relocated to New York City, where she had supporting parts in several Broadway stage productions.
 In 1934, she was cast in the Ziegfeld Follies revue, the first role where she was credited as Eve Arden.
 When she was told to adopt a stage name for the show, Arden looked at her cosmetics and "stole my first name from Evening in Paris, and the second from Elizabeth Arden".
 Between 1934 and 1941, she appeared in Broadway productions of Parade, Very Warm for May, Two for the Show, and Let's Face It!.

 Arden's film career began in earnest in 1937 when she signed a contract with RKO Radio Pictures and appeared in the films Oh Doctor and Stage Door.
 Her Stage Door portrayal of a fast-talking, witty supporting character gained Arden considerable notice and was a template for many of Arden's future roles.